The French crisis: Why France's debt is so dangerous – for France, Germany and the EU as a whole – Image: Xpert.Digital

 Long-term scenarios and risks

 What does this mean for European integration?
 A French sovereign debt crisis would shake the entire European architecture.
-The reformed EU debt rules would be put to the test, the role of the ECB would be fundamentally questioned, and confidence in European integration could be permanently damaged.
+The reformed EU debt rules would be put to the test, the role of the ECB would be fundamentally questioned, and trust in European integration could be permanently damaged.

 Possible solutions and their limitations